vishal423/generator-jhipster-standalone-profile/README.md

 # Introduction

 This is a [JHipster](https://www.jhipster.tech/) module, that is meant to be used in a JHipster application.

-During development, especially in micro-service architecture, to access secure micro-service endpoint, you often need to start `JHipster Registry` and `UAA` / `OpenID Connect` server.
+During services development, especially in micro-service architecture, to access secure micro-service endpoint, you often need to start `JHipster Registry` and `UAA` / `OpenID Connect` server.
 Horizontal scaling, security are not concerns during development and often adds an additional overhead.
+This module helps you to bypass these concerns with an add-on profile.

+Similarly, during frontend development, especially in micro-services architecture, to access RESTful services, you need to start `micro-service(s)`, `gateway`, `JHipster Registry`, and `UAA` / `OpenID Connect` server.
+In general, you only require service contract (request, response, headers etc) and can build fully functional client applications with this information. `standalone` profile on frontend helps you to achieve this by stubbing RESTful calls.

 ## Services